|

 Back to Top

-BYLAW REGARDING DUES
+| BYLAW REGARDING DUES |

-The board of Heritage Valley Homeowners Association adopts the following criteria for the payment of assessments by Lot Owners:
+| The board of Heritage Valley Homeowners Association adopts the following criteria for the payment of assessments by Lot Owners:

-BYLAW REGARDING FINES
+| BYLAW REGARDING FINES |

-The board of Heritage Valley Homeowners Association adopts the following procedures for the imposition of fines on Lot Owners who violate the Bylaws and Declaration Documents:
+| The board of Heritage Valley Homeowners Association adopts the following procedures for the imposition of fines on Lot Owners who violate the Bylaws and Declaration Documents:

-2. A Lot Owner charged with a violation of the Bylaws and Declaration Documents shall have a right to request a hearing by the Board or it's designated committee by submitting the request in writing to the Board, it's designated committee or managing agent, within ten (10) days of the notice of the violation.
+The Board, it's designated committee or it's managing agent, shall notify the Lot Owner responsible for a violation of the Bylaws and Declaration Documents of the violation in writing, describe the violation with reasonable particularity, and make formal demand that the violation be forthwith abated or corrected.
+A Lot Owner charged with a violation of the Bylaws and Declaration Documents shall have a right to request a hearing by the Board or it's designated committee by submitting the request in writing to the Board, it's designated committee or managing agent, within ten (10) days of the notice of the violation.
 In any event, the decision of the Board or it's designated committee shall be final.
+In the event that a Lot Owner has violated the Bylaws and Declaration Documents relating to PROTECTIVE COVENANTS, including by way of example, and not of limitation, Article VIII, Sections 1 through 18, the Lot Owner may be fined in accordance with the following schedule: $25.00 - First Violation

 $50.00 - Second Violation